-The collaborative way (i.e. two-ways communication) is built on direct messages followed by feedback and validation, such as:
+The collaborative way (i.e. two-way communication) is built on direct messages followed by feedback and validation, such as:

-- Customer to development team: “I like these two part, but you got the third piece wrong.
+- Customer to the development team: “I like these two-part, but you got the third piece wrong.
 Oh, and this reminds me that we really need something to cover for a new request.”

-Information radiators are highly visible information displays, such as large charts, simple graphs and summaries of projects data.
-The information should be displayed in high-traffic office areas, or online in simple and fast Wiki pages.
-This is opposed to information refrigerators, where project information is kept away in complicated documents, reports and KPI sheets – meaning that nobody knows what is going on.
+Information radiators are highly visible information displays, such as large charts, simple graphs, and summaries of project data.
+The information should be displayed in high-traffic office areas or online on simple and fast Wiki pages.
+This is opposed to information refrigerators, where project information is kept away in complicated documents, reports, and KPI sheets – meaning that nobody knows what is going on.

 - Bidirectional information flows are critical.

-- From stakeholders to development team: the shared vision about the project and outcomes.
+- From stakeholders to the development team: the shared vision about the project and outcomes.

 - From development team to stakeholders:

 - Who is working on what (Kanban board)